 - 1 tablespoon water

 - 2 tablespoons mirin

 - 1/8 teaspoon sesame oil

-- In large food processor add cream cheese, Pepper Jack, garlic powder, onion powder, green onions and cooked chicken.
+- In a food processor add the cream cheese, Pepper Jack, garlic powder, onion powder, green onions, and cooked chicken.
 Pulse just a few times; just enough to combine.

-- Place heaping teaspoon in the center of each wonton and pull up sides and pinch.
+- Place a heaping teaspoon in the center of each wonton and pull up the sides and pinch.
 Lightly moisten fingers with cold water and pinch again.
-Press down gently on plate to get their bottoms flat (so they will stand up).
-Keep extra wontons skins covered with lightly moistened paper towel while you work.
+Press down gently on the plate to get their bottoms flat (so they will stand up).
+Keep extra wontons skins covered with a lightly moistened paper towel while you work.
 Repeat until all wontons are full.
-Cover filled wontons with lightly moistened paper towel while you are working and heating the oil.
+Cover filled wontons with a lightly moistened paper towel while you are working and heating the oil.

 - Heat about 1 inch of vegetable oil to 350 – 375 degrees in a heavy skillet.
 Working in small batches fry until golden brown; less than 1 minute.
 Use tongs to brown on both sides if they fall over.
 Drain on paper towels.

-- In small bowl mix soy sauce, water, mirin and sesame oil.
+- In a small bowl mix soy sauce, water, mirin, and sesame oil.
 Serve warm wontons with sauce.

 Keywords: fried wonton cream cheese, how to make cream cheese wontons, homemade cream cheese wontons

 This post was originally published on Dec 8, 2016, and was republished on March 27, 2019, with new content and photos.https://www.smalltownwoman.com/wp-content/uploads/2019/05/Beth-1.pdf